Super Cup 2018: FC Goa's Derrick Pereira - I am not in favour of VAR

 He added, "I won't blame anybody.
 The situation and conditions add up to the performance.
 I won't blame referees or players.
 As professionals, we played to our potential."

-The Super Cup has been marred by refereeing blunders and when posed the question if the former DSK Shivajians coach would like to see the Video Assistant Referee (VAR) system in Indian football, the answer was a no.
+The Super Cup has been marred by refereeing blunders and when asked if the former DSK Shivajians coach would like to see the Video Assistant Referee (VAR) system in Indian football, the answer was a no.

 "Personally I am not in favour of VAR.
 The game should not be hampered.
 Maybe some decisions can be changed.
 I believe we have some excellent referees and I don't think VAR is required," he opined.